MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-Partition.md

 2                C           368050176                                465.42 GB IFS
 ```

-This example partition associated with the volume for drive letter C.
+This example returns partitions associated with the volume for drive letter C.

 ### EXAMPLE 4
 ```